What Is No-Code Development?

 The answer is yes!
 Whether you're a freelancer, medium-sized business, Fortune 500 behemoth, or anything in between, there are no-code development platforms for your needs.
 When shopping for a no-code development platform, consider the following:

 - Your Target Audience: Who will use your creation?
-If you’re making an e-commerce website, you’ll want to select a platform that can support many users to maximize revenue.
-However, scalability won't be a concern if you’re building an accounting tool only your finance team will use.
+If you're making an e-commerce app, you'll want to select a platform that can support many users to maximize revenue.
+Adalo's infrastructure can scale beyond 1 million MAU without requiring hired experts.
+However, scalability won't be a concern if you're building an accounting tool only your finance team will use.

-- Your Project’s Complexity and Time: If you want a simple one-page booking website for your restaurant, you can most likely assemble it in just a few hours.
-But that dating app for IPA Lovers which features in-app purchases, will take considerable time to build.
+- Your Project's Complexity and Time: If you want a simple one-page booking website for your restaurant, you can most likely assemble it in just a few hours.
+But that dating app for IPA Lovers which features in-app purchases will take considerable time to build.
+AI features like Magic Add can speed up development by letting you add features through natural language requests.

 - Your Level of Technical Skills: While most no-code development platforms require zero coding or technical experience, a "low-code" hybrid platform lets you use your code to create special features and requires some technical knowledge.
-So, if you consider yourself a techie, look into a low-code platform, like Draftbit or FlutterFlow.
+FlutterFlow, for example, is low-code rather than no-code and is designed for technical users.
+FlutterFlow users also need to manage and set up their own separate database, which requires significant learning complexity.
+Pricing starts at $70/month per user for easy app store publishing, and that still doesn't include database costs.

 No-Code Development in the Real-World